 📌

 Planning is the most underinvested process group.
-Many PMs jump from initiation straight into execution — and then spend the rest of the project fire-fighting problems that good planning would have prevented.
-The rule of thumb: one hour of planning saves ten hours of rework.
-A project with a 20-week delivery needs at least 3–4 weeks of serious planning before a single deliverable is built.
+Many PMs jump from initiation straight into execution.
+Then they spend the rest of the project fighting problems that good planning would have prevented.
+The rule I give my students: one hour of planning saves ten hours of rework.
+A project with a 20-week delivery needs at least 3 to 4 weeks of serious planning before a single deliverable is built.

 03 — The Role